org-metaeffekt/metaeffekt-core/README.md

   governance, software composition analysis, and license compliance management.
 See [Software Composition Analysis Support](docs/software-composition-analysis.md).

-Please note that metaeffect-core represents a general baseline support for the metaeffekt continuous license compliance and vulnerability monitoring support.
+Please note that metaeffekt-core represents a general baseline support for the metaeffekt continuous license compliance and vulnerability monitoring support.

 Check out also the following projects: